arkency/posts/posts/2020-03-23-remote-collaborative-modeling.md

 ## Domain Storytelling

-Domain StoryTellings is a collaborative modeling method developed by [Henning Schwentner](https://twitter.com/hschwentner) and [Stefan Hofer](https://twitter.com/hofstef).
+Domain Storytelling is a collaborative modeling method developed by [Henning Schwentner](https://twitter.com/hschwentner) and [Stefan Hofer](https://twitter.com/hofstef).
 It relies on a fact that telling stories is a fundamental way of human communication and business experts are the storytellers (at least most of them).
 It uses a simple pictographic language with three essential types of symbols: actors (usually named with a role identifier), work objects and activities to visualize the stories told by domain experts.
 Domain Stories are told from the perspective of actors, which play an active role in the Domain Story.
 Actors create, work with, and exchange work objects such as documents, physical items, and digital objects.